maitri56/Hello-World/README.md

-Hi muggles, My name is maitri and I am software developer
+Hi muggles, My name is maitri and I am a software developer